 In addition to these travel restrictions, there are other measures that must be taken into account to reduce social contact.
 We are aware of these measures and will be implementing these on race day.
-Currently, there is a ban on gatherings with more than 100 people, this number is set to increase to 200 in August.
+Currently, there is a ban on gatherings with more than 100 people.
 In order to comply with these regulations, the marathon and half-marathon will begin at the same time from different start areas.
 This will allow us to have participants split into two different groups and therefore encourage social distancing.

 Learn everything you need to know about the race itself.Tell me more